seancvr/terraform_deploy_codespace/README.md

 # Azure deployment codespace
-This repository contains the instructions for creating a custom dev contianer with the tools for deploying resources to Azure cloud.
+This repository contains the instructions for creating a custom codespace for deploying resources to the cloud with Terraform. currently I am just using it with Azure and Linode cloud platforms, but it can be customized to integrate with other cloud providers.

 It contains the following tools: